 The Company, as part of the Bolsas y Mercados Españoles Group, develops its model for innovation and technological improvement based on the design and the development of in-house applications.
-R&D efforts in 2015 focused on the development of the equity segment in line with the Reform of the Securities Clearing and Settlement System as explained in Note 5 to the financial statements.
+R&D efforts in 2016 focused on concluding on the development of the equity segment in line with the Reform of the Securities Clearing and Settlement System, which had been initiated in previous years, as explained in Note 5 to the financial statements.